Centeōtl: Worship

-Corn was rather essential to Aztec life and thus the importance of Centeotl cannot be overlooked.
-It can be seen from countless historical sources that a lot of the maize that was cultivated by the Aztecs was used in sacrifices to gods.
+Maize was essential to Aztec life.
+The importance of Centeōtl cannot be overlooked.
+Countless historical sources show that much of the maize cultivated by the Aztecs was used in sacrifices to the gods.
 Usually, at least five newly ripened maize cobs were picked by the older Aztec women.
-These were then carried on the female's backs after being carefully wrapped up, somewhat like a mother would wrap up a newborn child.
+These were then carried on their backs, carefully wrapped like newborns.
 Once the cobs reached their destination, usually outside a house, they were placed in a special corn basket and would stay there until the following year.
-This was meant to represent the resting of the maize spirits until the next harvesting period came around.
+This was meant to represent the maize spirits resting until the next harvesting period.

 These five cobs were also symbols for a seemingly separate goddess.
-This highly worshipped goddess was known as Lady Chicomecoatl, Seven Serpents.
-She was the earth spirit and the lady of fertility and life, seen as a kind of mother figure in the Aztec world and was the partner of Centeotl.
+This highly worshipped goddess was known as Lady Chicomecōātl, Seven Serpents.
+She was the earth spirit and the lady of fertility and life, seen as a kind of mother figure in the Aztec world and was the partner of Centeōtl.